srushti-714/Azure-Arc-for-Servers/README.md

    ![](./images/azure-arc-2225.png)

 6. From the **Time zone** drop down menu select **“(UTC) Coordinated Universal Time”**.
 Click **Next**
-7. Read the description and then select the checkbox for Create a remediation task.
+7. Read the description and then select the checkbox for **Create a remediation task**.
 This ensures that the policy will apply to existing resources after the policy is assigned.
 If that box is not selected, then the policy only applies to newly created resources.
 8. Select the **Create a Managed Identity** check box and the click **Next** again

    ![](./images/azure-arc-2228.png)